illoonego/linear-regression-from-scratch/README.md

 # Linear Regression from Scratch

-A clean, educational implementation of linear regression algorithms built from scratch using only NumPy and standard Python libraries.

-## 🎯 Project Overview

-This project implements linear regression algorithms without using high-level machine learning libraries like scikit-learn.
-It's designed for educational purposes to understand the mathematical foundations and implementation details of linear regression.

-## 📁 Project Structure

-# Linear Regression from Scratch

 A production-quality, educational implementation of linear regression algorithms built from scratch using NumPy.
 This library provides clean, well-documented implementations for learning the mathematical foundations of linear regression while maintaining professional-grade code quality.

 ## 🎯 Project Overview